Captain & Tennille: Later career

+Personal lives

-Dragon and Tennille spent most of the 1990s and 2000s living in the Carson City area of Nevada, where they had lived for more than fifteen years, and where Tennille served as Ambassador for the Arts for the state.
+Dragon and Tennille spent most of the 1990s and 2000s living in the Carson City area of Nevada, where they had lived for more than 15 years, and where Tennille served as Ambassador for the Arts for the state.
 In the mid-2000s, they temporarily took year-round residence at their second home, located in the Palm Springs area of Southern California.
 In 2008, they sold their home near Carson City, and built a house in Prescott, Arizona, where Tennille participates in the annual Prescott Jazz Summit.

-Divorce

 Tennille filed for divorce from Dragon in the State of Arizona on January 16, 2014, after 39 years of marriage.
 Dragon was unaware of the termination of his marriage until he was served with the divorce papers.
 The divorce documents referenced health insurance or health issues, and Tennille had written in her blog in 2010 that Dragon's neurological condition, known as essential tremor, was characterized by such extreme tremors that he could no longer play keyboards.
 Dragon later stated that some of his health problems were the result of errors in dosing his medication.

 In 2016, Toni Tennille, Tennille's memoir (co-written with niece Caroline Tennille St. Clair), was published.
 In it, Tennille painted an unflattering picture of Dragon and their years together, writing that he was controlling and emotionally distant.
 "I can say without exaggeration that he showed no physical affection for me during our very long marriage," she wrote, claiming that the couple always slept in separate bedrooms.

-Dragon's death

 Dragon and Tennille remained close friends until his death from complications of kidney failure on January 2, 2019, in Prescott, Arizona.
 Tennille was at his side when he died.